QUICK SUMMARY

 Increased Blood Pressure

-Once in circulation, VOCs can cause the blood vessels to constrict, increasing resistance to blood flow and raising blood pressure.
+Once in circulation, VOCs may cause the blood vessels to constrict, increasing resistance to blood flow and raising blood pressure.
 Over time, this additional strain on the heart can contribute to hypertension, a leading risk factor for heart disease and stroke.

 Heart Disease